SarvarKh/ofn-wiki/Angular-and-OFN.md

     Cart.register_variant product.master if product.master
 ```

-Registers every Variant with the Cart service.
-This will create new LineItems for any Variant not currently in the Cart.
+Registers every variant with the Cart service.
+This will create a new LineItem for any variant without one.
 ```coffeescript
 register_variant: (variant)=>
   exists = @line_items.some (li)-> li.variant == variant